ancient-geek/pySoundCardInfo/README.md

 # pySoundCardInfo
-Very basic python module to get a list of available cards and the current sample rate, bits and channels of a given card.
+Very basic python module to get a list of available cards and the current state, sample rate, bits per sample and channels of a given card.
 Tested on a Raspberry Pi with two sound cards

 Usage: